-where $U$ is a smooth confining potential on $\R^d$ (in the sense it goes to $+\infty$ at infinity), $m$ a mass, $\nu$ a friction coefficient, $T$ a temperature and $(B_t)_{t\geq 0}$ a standard brownian motion on $\R^d$.
-It is ergodic, so that the law $\mathcal L(X_t,Y_t)$ is an approximation for $t$ large enough of its invariant measure, which is the Gibbs law with density $\exp\po -\frac1T\po U(x) + \frac{|y|^2}{2}\pf\pf$ if $m=\nu=1$.
-At low temperature (namely when $T$ goes to 0) the mass of the Gibbs law concentrates near the global maxima of $U$.
-The principle of the annealing procedure is that if $T$ decay with time slowly enough so that $\mathcal L(X_t,Y_t)$ is still a good approximation of the Gibbs law, then the process will reach the global minima of $U$.
+where $U$ is a smooth confining potential on $\R^d$ (\emph{confining} meaning that it goes to $+\infty$ at infinity), $m$ a mass, $\nu$ a friction coefficient, $T$ a temperature and $(B_t)_{t\geq 0}$ a standard Brownian motion on $\R^d$.
+It is ergodic so that, for $t$ large enough, the law $\mathcal L(X_t,Y_t)$ approximates its equilibrium, which is the Gibbs law with density proportional to $\exp\po -\frac1T\po U(x) + \frac{|y|^2}{2}\pf\pf$ if $m=\nu=1$.
+At low temperature (namely when $T$ goes to 0) the mass of the Gibbs law concentrates on any neighbourhood of the global minima of $U$.
+The principle of the annealing procedure is that, if $T$ decays slowly enough with time so that $\mathcal L(X_t,Y_t)$ is still a good approximation of the Gibbs law in large time, then the process should reach the global minima of $U$.

 This mechanism has been abundantly studied for another process, the stochastic gradient descent